yminnebo/TransitSHIME/README.md

 ## About the Paper

-The paper "<b>Gut microbiota response to <i>in vitro</i> transit time variation is mediated by microbial growth rates, nutrient use efficiency and adaptation to <i>in vivo</i> transit time</b>" serves as the cornerstone of our research, outlining the objectives, methodologies, and key findings of our work.
+In the paper "<b>Gut microbiota response to <i>in vitro</i> transit time variation is mediated by microbial growth rates, nutrient use efficiency and adaptation to <i>in vivo</i> transit time</b>", we attempted to investigate the effects of transit time on an <i>in vitro</i> gut microbial community.
 To gain a deeper understanding of the context and significance of the analyses performed here, we strongly encourage you to refer to the paper.
-You can access the paper [link] to get a comprehensive overview.
+You can access the paper [Link](URL) to get a comprehensive overview.

+### Reference

+If you would use or build upon this code, please refer to Minnebo <i> et al.</i>, (2023) Gut microbiota response to <i>in vitro</i> transit time variation is mediated by microbial growth rates, nutrient use efficiency and adaptation to <i>in vivo</i> transit time</b>. <i>Microbiome</i> vol. X, p X-X

-## Repository Contents
+## What are the Repository contents?

-Our GitHub repository is organized to provide easy access to the code used in the analyses:
+This GitHub repository is organised to provide easy access to the code used in the analyses:

 - **Code**: This section holds the source code responsible for conducting the analyses detailed in the paper.
 Each script is thoroughly documented to help you follow the process step by step.